Here are the results of our 2018 Western States 100 Prediction Contest.

 Below are the full results:

-Thanks to the 1,117 individuals who fully took part in the contest… more than triple the total number of starters (369) in this year’s Western States!
+Thanks to the nearly 1,600 individuals who fully took part in the contest… more than four times the total number of starters (369) in this year’s Western States!
 We had a lot of fun bringing it to you and hope you had a lot of fun participating.
-We’ll bring you more fun contests in the future.